kyesh/on-target-analysis-for-ynab/docs/USER_GUIDE.md

 ## Overview

-The YNAB Off-Target Assignment Analysis application helps you understand how well your monthly budget assignments align with your predefined targets.
+The On Target Analysis for YNAB application helps you understand how well your monthly budget assignments align with your predefined targets.
 This guide explains how to use the application effectively.

 ## Getting Started